No products in the cart.

 Learn more about Calm »

-Learn more about Recognize »
+Learn more about Rehabit »

-5. “Lumosity” Cognitive Training App
+5. “Lumosity”

-Helps with: cognitive function
+Helps with: Cognitive function and memory

 apps for stroke patients and psychological wellness

-Learn more about Lumocity »
+Learn more about Lumosity »

-6. “What’s the Saying?”
+6. “What’s the Difference?
+Spot It”

-Helps with: cognitive function and visual skills
+Helps with: Cognitive function and visual skills

 free apps for stroke victims